Various Reasons for Blisters to Develop on the Feet

 When a blister develops on the feet, it is the body’s natural defense for protecting damaged skin.
 This can happen as a result of wearing shoes and socks that do not fit correctly, which may cause pressure on different areas of the foot.
 A blister is a small bubble that is filled with protective fluid.
 It is important that it is not prematurely popped, and it will gradually drain when the new skin forms and is no longer needed.
 There are other reasons a blister may form, including having an allergic reaction to an insect bite or chemical substance.
 Additionally, medical conditions such as eczema, psoriasis, heart conditions, or immune disorders may lead to blisters forming.
 If you have recurring blisters on the feet, please consult with a podiatrist who can determine the reason why, and offer you methods which may help to prevent blisters in the future.

 Blisters may appear as a single bubble or in a cluster.
 They can cause a lot of pain and may be filled with pus, blood, or watery serum.
-If your feet are hurting, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If your feet are hurting, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Foot blisters are often the result of friction.
 This happens due to the constant rubbing from shoes, which can lead to pain.